saf-jz/Illumina---Expert-System/README.md

 ---

 ## Documentation
-Full project report is available in this repository:
+Full project report is available in this repository: [View Project Report](./Project_Report.pdf)
-'Project Report.pdf'

 ---